isabella232/nemo-window/README.md

 //switch to window[B]
 nemo.window.switchTab(); //focus is on window[B]

 //close window[B] since the current focus is on window[B].
-Note that it will automatically switch the focus to window[A] nemo.window.close(); //close currently focused window
+Note: it automatically switches focus to window[A] nemo.window.close(); //close currently focused window

 //this returns window[A] handle